Lincoln’s newest fine art gallery is now a non-profit 501-c-3 corporation!

 News

-- Convergence with Steven DeLair and Mark Dahmke in November
+We always look forward to seeing you at WallSpace-LNK! - Convergence with Steven DeLair and Mark Dahmke in November

 “Convergence,” a unique expression and display of the creative and collective talents of artist (painter) Steven DeLair and photographer (artist) Mark Dahmke opens First Friday, November 1, with a 4-8 p.m. reception.
 Each artist will show some of his own work.
 The convergence of the two is revealed in collaborative, compelling prints that test the eye.